Cylarim overview

 The main steps

 vcylarim is the core tool in this package.
 It first constructs cortical cylinders by connecting pairs of voxels: one on the gray matter GM/WM rim and the other on the GM/CSF rim.
 Voxel pairs are identified by finding the nearest neighbor on the opposite rim for each voxel.
-After excluding redundant pairs, cylinders are defined by dilating the line connecting each pair of voxels with a user-specified radius (typically 3mm).
+After excluding redundant pairs, cylinders are defined by dilating the line connecting each pair of voxels with a user-specified radius (typically 2mm).

-A typical workflow is shown below.
+Some typical workflows are shown below.

-Example workflow
+Example workflow 1

 vrim -in segmentation.v -out rim.v